-FIRST AID GUIDE: First of all, don't panic.
-Remain calm!
-We are in an area with a good 911 system and in the event of an emergency help will quickly be on the way.
-Also, one of the most important jobs of a first aid provider is to keep the victim calm.
-If you are calm, you will be better able to reassure the victim.
+First of all, do your best maintain a calm environment.
+Do not to panic.
+In the event of an emergency, call 911 and attempt to keep the victim(s) calm.
 In the event of a serious emergency, the first thing to do is to check for breathing and circulation.
 A normal heartbeat is between 60-80 beats per minute.
-All other emergency procedures are secondary and are outlined below.
+Other emergency procedures are secondary and are outlined below.